suskarkhy/OMR---Optical-Music-Recognition/README.md

 # OMR---Optical-Music-Recognition

-this is a simple OMR project.
+This is a simple OMR project.
+Check out the PDF paper for the steps.

+you need the following libraries:
+    * OpenCV
+    * MIDIUtil
+    * Numpy
+    * matplotlib